Re-creating "the Betts"

 Using another set of wood, also carefully selected, John, Steve Sirr, and Steve Rossow have completed another Betts copy violin.
 Using the same digital computer files generated by Steve Sirr, and used to make the parts for the violin made in Oberlin, Steve Rossow has carved Stradivari's archings into the new top, and back, and Stradivar's original shapes of the neck neck and scroll on his CNC machine.
 John Waddle has assembled the violin, varnished it and set it up.
 It has been played now by several people in the shop.
 Comments so far are that it is easy to play, even across the four strings, and has a powerful, clear tone.
 We took it for a presentation at the annual meeting of the Radiological Society of North America on Nov.
 28th, 2011.
 Steve Rossow and Bill Scott have also now completed Betts copy violins using the new technology.
 Comparing Bill's violin with the one made by John, it is remarkable how similar they sound.
 Steve Rossow's is also finished, and it is interesting to compare it to Bill's and John's.
-Steve Rossow's violin is now available at Julie Reed_Yeboah's violin shop in New York.
+Steve Rossow's violin is now available at John Waddle's shop in Saint Paul.

 Using our new process of reverse engineering, and choosing wood carefully, we can make consistently good sounding violins that are comparable to instruments made in the past and not accessible to the public.